-Treatment for Children’s cancers are not always like adult cancers.
-Paediatric Oncology is a sub speciality which only focused on the child cancer patients.
-Treatment for child cancer depends on the type of cancer and common types of treatment is surgery, chemotherapy, immunotherapy, radiation therapy, stem cell transplant.
+Treatment for Children’s cancers is not always like adult cancers.
+Paediatric Oncology is a subspecialty which only focused on the child cancer patients.
+Treatment for child cancer depends on the type of cancer and common types of treatment are surgery, chemotherapy, immunotherapy, radiation therapy, stem cell transplant.

 - Track 11-1Medulloblastoma

 The field of Radiology imaging has rapidly enhanced with few many features:

 (a) The use of lead aprons certain drugs, improved patient positioning can reduce the radiation exposure during scanning.